 As a general rule of thumb: heavy cream is a go-to favorite for many Keto dieters due to its low-carb and high-fat content.
+Half and half - which contains a mixture of heavy cream and whole milk - offers a comparable carb count for fewer calories.
 Traditional coffee creamers – especially the dairy free kind – typically contain sugars and should be avoided on Keto.

 Not a fan of dairy?
 No problem.
 Here are a few of our best tips when choosing dairy-free Keto-friendly coffee creamers:

 - Medium-chain triglycerides (MCTs).
 MCTs are widely popular for their ability to help induce ketosis.[*] We suggest a high-quality MCT powder (which is made from MCT oil).
 Not only is it gentler on your digestion, but it’s also easily dissolved in your coffee and will give it a creamy texture.